 The CRA requires financial institutions to define one or more assessment areas within which its CRA performance will be evaluated.
 BankNorth has designated three assessment areas, two in North Dakota and one in South Dakota.
 Therefore, the bank will receive State ratings for both North Dakota and South Dakota.
 The North Dakota assessment areas include: Nonmetropolitan North Dakota and Metropolitan North Dakota.
-The North Dakota.
-The North Dakota South Dakota Assessment areas in further Area is the sole assessment area in South Dakota.
+The Nonmetropolitan South Dakota Assessment Area is the sole assessment area in South Dakota.
 The assessment areas are discussed in further detail under the applicable State sections of the evaluation.